Robert Beaglehole: Career

-He was a proponent of global strategies such as the “25 by 25” goal—to reduce premature NCD mortality by 25% by the year 2025—and worked to establish stronger accountability mechanisms and cost-effective public health interventions worldwide.
+He supported various global strategies such as the 25 by 25 goal, which aimed to reduce premature NCD mortality by 25% by the year 2025.

-Following his return to New Zealand in 2007, Beaglehole continued his international advocacy for NCD prevention, particularly in the western Pacific region.
-He has been vocal in critiquing the limitations of current global tobacco control strategies and has supported the integration of tobacco harm reduction approaches into public health policy.
-In 2022, he and his wife and collaborator, Ruth Bonita, called for a reassessment of the WHO Framework Convention on Tobacco Control, advocating for the inclusion of reduced-risk nicotine delivery products such as e-cigarettes and nicotine pouches.
-He has also spoken out against excessive sodium in food consumption, he has criticized the ubiquitous availability of junk food, and he has written and spoken about the negative effects of poverty on diet and health.
+After returning to New Zealand in 2007, Beaglehole continued his work on NCD prevention, particularly in the western Pacific region.
+He has criticized existing global tobacco-control policies and has argued that harm reduction measures should form part of tobacco control policy.
+In 2022, he and Ruth Bonita called for a reassessment of the WHO Framework Convention on Tobacco Control.
+They argued for including lower-risk nicotine products such as e-cigarettes and nicotine pouches.
+He has also advocated for reducing dietary sodium, he has criticized the widespread availability of junk food, and he has written and spoken about the negative effects of poverty on diet and health.

 Publications and recognition

-Beaglehole has published over 200 scientific articles and several influential books, including:
+Beaglehole has published over 200 scientific articles and several books, including: